wf4ever/ro-manager/src/README.txt

 3. Go to directory $RO_MANAGER/src

+     cd $RO_MANAGER/src

 4. Build the installation package:

      python setup.py build

-5. Install the package and its dependencies.
-If installing into new Python virtual environment:
+5. Install the package and its dependencies

+   If installing into a Python virtual environment:

      python setup.py install

-   If *not* installing into new Python virtual environment, this command must be run as root:
+   If *not* installing into a Python virtual environment, this command must be run as root:

      sudo python setup.py install